 The WLAN UE shall store a list of Preferred SSIDs provided by the Home Network operator and shall also maintain a list of the user's Preferred SSIDs.
-The user's Preferred SSID list shall be used if none of the SSIDs specified in the operator's Preferred SSID list are available.

 The Operator's preferred SSID list would be populated, for example, with the SSIDs commonly used by major hotspot operators with whom the Home Operator has a direct relationship.